Acidfrost59/critteremote/README.md

 # critteremote
-WoW Addon Chinchilla Critter Emote
+WoW Addon BP Critter Emote

-This addon will have your non-combat pets do fun and random things.
+This addon will have your summoned non-combat pet do fun and random things.
+The terms 'critter' and 'pet' refer to non-combat pets in this file.

 When you have a pet out every so often it will emote something fun.
-You can also have your pets become more interactive by having them emote custom actions by using /ce instead of /emote.
+You can have your pets become more interactive by having them emote custom actions by using /ce instead of /emote.

-Your pets will also now respond to the in game emotes.
-Try /wave at your pet.
+Your pets will now respond to in-game emotes.
+Target your summoned pet and try /wave or /angry.

-Your pet will do an emote between five and ten minutes as long as you are not in combat.
+Your pet will do an emote every five to ten minutes as long as you are not in combat or a pet battle.
-They might just do something different as well if you have something targeted.
+Pets are fun things, if you target something else, they just might do or say something to the target.

-If you find any typos, or mistakes please let me know and i'll fix them.
+If you find any typos, or mistakes please let me know and I'll fix them.

-If you would like to add your own emotes edit the file CritterEmote_Emotes.lua If you send them to me I'll add them into the main release :)
+If you would like to add your own emotes edit the file CritterEmote_Emotes.lua You can also delete emotes you just don't like.
+It is important to note that when you do make changes to the .lua that new updates from Twitch will erase them.
+You may want to save them to a text file or, better yet, send them to me and I'll review them to add to or consider their removal from the main release :)

 Usage:
-/ce - have your critter perform a random emote.
+/ce - have your non-combat pet perform a random emote.
 /ce <message> - have your critter emote your <message>.
 /ce [options] - perform the various option:
 [options] =
-info  : displays Critter Emote information. help  : displays this help. off   : turns the random emote off. on    : turns the random emotes back on.
+info     : displays Critter Emote information. help     : displays this help. off      : turns the random emote off. on       : turns the random emotes back on options  : Displays current options silly    : Toggles silly emotes jokes    : Toggles joke emotes

-If you have any ideas for new emotes please let me know.
+locations: Toggles location emotes songs    : Toggles song emotes faction  : Toggles faction emotes

 Currently emotes can be in the following category:

-Default - for all critters
-type - subtype of critter ( cat )
-name - specific pet ( Lil' K.T. )
+Default - for all Battle Pets, Companion Pets, Vanity Pets (critters) type - subtype of critter ( cat ) name - specific critter ( Lil' K.T. )

 Under each category there is
 emote - such as /cry or /wave
 random - anything
 target - if something is targeted

+Version 1.14
+Updated to 8.0.1 Battle for Azeroth
+Made a fork to Chinchilla Critter Emote so add-on could be updated

-Version 1.12
+Version 1.13
 Updated to Legion
 Included updates from Acidfrost59
 Big thanks to Acidfrost59 for adding many more emotes and fixing some minor issues!